-Following receipt of the completed questionnaire, selected applicants will be invited to submit a formal protocol and detailed budget for their study.
+Following receipt of the completed Innovation Grant Application Form, selected applicants will be invited to submit a formal protocol and detailed budget for their study.
 Based on this information, the Scientific Committee will make their final acceptance decisions.

-The Scientific Committee for the innovation grant comprises representatives from EMD Serono (including neuroscientists, neurologists and MS experts), supported by external leaders in the field.
+The Scientific Committee for the Innovation Grant is completely independent and consists of external leaders in the field.
 The Committee undertakes a rigorous process of review and assessment of eligible projects, before validating its selection of grant Awardees.

 The names of the applicants and their institutions are completely blind to the members of the Scientific Committee to keep the scientific merit of the proposals as the key criteria for selection.
 All proposals are rated from 1 to 5 (with 5 being the highest) against each of the following criteria:

 A final score is then calculated and the projects ranked accordingly.
 After each round of selection, successful applicants will be contacted individually to inform them of the status of their application and eventually request additional information.
 All projects that pass to the second round of review will have to submit the formal protocol, the budget and a signed document that confirms their acceptance of the Grant for Multiple Sclerosis Innovation rules and regulations for advanced applications.

 1. How is the awarding of the grant formalized?